Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 5. After the transmission stops, or you are satisfied with the results, hit `Stop` on the pipeline

-6. As of the latest commit, SatDump **PARTIALLY** supports processing of images received from geostationary satellites: The only supported satellite series relevant to this band are <u><b>GOES, Elektro-L, and GEO-KOMPSAT</b></u>.
-Please note that **they will not automatically show up in the `Viewer` tab.**
+6. For most satellites (SatDump 2.0!), SatDump will generate a `products.cbor` file which you can load into the `Explorer` tab for processing
     - <u>For all satellites</u>, navigate to your live output directory, open the folder of the latest live recording.
 The images will be in the `IMAGES` folder.
-    - If you received something from the above 3 series, you should also have a `products.cbor` file present here that you can load into SatDump's `Viewer` tab.
+    - On most series, you should also have a `products.cbor` file present here that you can load into SatDump's `Viewer` tab.

 7. You are now done!
 You can now play around with the results using 3rd party tools or SatDump where applicable.